krystal-framework/krystal.framework/src/Krystal/Seo/GOOGLE-SITEMAP.md

       </url>
     </urlset>

-The method `addUrl()` takes two arguments.
-The first one is primary URL string and the second one is an array of corresponding images to that URL.
+The `addUrl()` method accepts two arguments: the primary URL as a string, and an array of images associated with that URL.

 You can also use alternate `addUrls()` method to add many URLs at once, like this: